top of page

 MUSA title card.png

 What can actors and scholars teach each other about theater?
 The Early Modern Scene Work Collaborative invites theater practitioners and theater historians to explore scripts by Shakespeare and his contemporaries together in a shared research/rehearsal room.
-This ongoing workshop series investigates questions from archival research through the discovery process of rehearsal.
+This new workshop series investigates questions from archival research through the discovery process of rehearsal.
 Practitioners and academics will learn each other’s working languages and interpretive practices, seeking to better bridge the gap between those who make through thinking and those who think through making.

 WHAT